How To Create A To-Do List In WordPress

 To-Do List Categories

-Categories set to ‘private’ are not visible using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories will not be visible when using the sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to specify how your to-do lists will be viewed.
-You can choose from 3 list views:
+List View allows you to specify how to-do lists are viewed.
+You can select three list views:

-- Group – Selecting this option allows users to share the same to-do list.
+- Group – Selecting this option allows users to share one to-do list.

-- Master – This option allows you to have one master list for all users, where users have their own individual completion of items.
-If using the ‘Master’ list view, make sure that you configure the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to create one master list for all users, where users have their own individual items to complete.
+If you choose the ‘Master’ list view, make sure that you set the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order

-If you select Alphabetical, ID or Category, ID, Category or Alphabetical options, items will be first sorted by priority.
+If you choose Category, Alphabetical or ID, Category, ID or Alphabetical options, items will be first sorted by priority.

 Show Added By

-Enabling this option lets you display which members on your site have added an item to the to-do list.
+Enabling this option (‘Yes’) lets you display which of your users has added an item to your to-do list.

 Show Date Completed

-If this option is enabled, completion dates will display for to-do tasks.
+Enabling this option (‘Yes’) displays completion dates for your to-do tasks.

 Show Deadline